vipinbihari/blog_cms/REFACTORING_GUIDE.md

 ### 2. Feature-Based Utilities (`src/lib/`)

 #### Image Handling & Lightbox
-- All hero images and in-post images support a lightbox/zoom feature via FSLightbox.
+- All hero images and in-post images use a custom zoom modal (FSLightbox has been removed).
-- Lightbox is enabled via the `enableLightbox` prop on `ResponsiveImage` or automatically for MDX images.
+- Zoom is enabled via the `enableLightbox` prop on `ResponsiveImage` or automatically for MDX images.
-- Homepage post card images do not have the lightbox effect.
+- Homepage post card images do not have the zoom effect.

 #### Content Queries (`src/lib/content/queries.ts`)